prociow/sensorberg-dev.github.io/ios.md

 # Getting started with the Sensorberg SDK

-*This is a guide to help developers get up to speed with AFNetworking.
-It is geared primarily towards anyone who is new to Mac or iOS development, or has not worked extensively with 3rd-party libraries before.
-These step-by-step instructions are written for Xcode 7, using the iOS 8 SDK.
-If you are using a previous version of Xcode, you may want to update before starting.*

 ## Demo app

 Runing `pod try SensorbergSDK` in a terminal window will open the Sensorberg demo project.